dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

       one gets a wider lens of applicable situations for a given element of the text

+- (boltzman machine, helmholtz machine?) framework for an individuals cognitive patterns used to navigate life.
+  - We experience life as a stream of information, from which our shifting focus collects information from sense, memory and reflection into a context.
+Every individuals contexts have a different structures and these contexts have varying time scales.
+The widest context for an individual might be their long-term memory.
+When we determine our behaviors, there is some random element to selection, which is why the notion of dynamical state machine programming and (reverse boltzman machines) apply.
+We internalize reflections of our life experience into our mind and construct libraries of behaviors parameterized with convoluted contextual information.

+- There are more efficient means of propagating useful culture to subsequent generations.
+  - "the fool learns from experience" quote.
   - religious texts in this way are like zip files of accumulated stories that serve as a vector for the internalization of beliefs and the instantiation of behavior patterns that emerge from them.
+  - religions have accumulated the
   - david foster wallace's Infinite Jest is put together in this way. stories are anachronistic and the more information you internalize, the more that reflection on information internalized